Ztry8/Termlib/RustBuilding.md

 ```

 ### 1 Step
-Firstly, just create new project:
+Firstly, just create a new project:
 ```bash
 cargo new awesome_game
 ```